SR 761 – Purpose of the Senate Study Committee on Dyslexia

 Dr. Leslie Stuart, clinical psychologist and former board member for the International Dyslexia Association GA, and Mr. Garry McGiboney, deputy state superintendent for external affairs and policy at the Georgia Department of Education.

 Are you interested in getting involved?
-Decoding Dyslexia Georgia (DDGA), one of the International Dyslexia Association GA’s partners, has a Legislative Task Force which will host an Open Meeting in September/October to give Senate Study Committee updates and to discuss volunteer opportunities.
+Decoding Dyslexia Georgia (DDGA), one of the International Dyslexia Association GA’s partners, has a Legislative Task Force with volunteer opportunities.
 DDGA is part of a network of parent-led grassroots movements across the country concerned with the limited access to educational interventions for dyslexia within the public education system.

 IDA-GA looks forward to assisting the Senate Study Committee and the efforts of DDGA’s Legislative Task Force.